fjcalzado/Asynchronous-Javascript/readme.md

 Eventhough Javascript has been designed with I/O in mind, it runs CPU intensive tasks as well.
 However, they can cause trouble if not handled correctly.
 Any processing intensive task may end up blocking our whole code execution, as explained in the event loop section.

 Many efforts have been lately made to solve this issue.
 As a result, [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) were recently introduced to implement parallelism.
-CPU intensive applications will benefit from these features by enabling heavy computations in the background, in different threads.
+CPU intensive applications will benefit from these features by enabling heavy operations to be computed in the background, in different threads.